Code-Institute-Submissions/ThomsonTravel/readme.md

 * Google Fonts
 * Google maps API
 * Fontawesome
-* Javascript
+* JavaScript
 * Jquery
 * Webstorm IDE

 ## Deployment
-The website was coded on webstorm IDE,I used a local GIT repository for version control committing every so often once i made changes or additions to my code. once I had done committed it locally I then pushed it to my online repository in GITHUB.I completed this action through out the project to maintain a high standard of version control.
-Once pushed to the online GITHUB repository i then made the site live using Github pages, the live site can be found here - https://cthoms1993.github.io/ThomsonTravel/
+The website was coded on Webstorm IDE,  I used a local GIT repository for version control committing every so often once I made changes or additions to my code using Git commit and then git push to push the changed to my online Git repository . once I had done committed it locally, I then pushed it to my online repository in GITHUB.I completed this action throughout the project to maintain a high standard of version control.
+Once pushed to the online GITHUB repository I then made the site live using GitHub pages, the live site can be found here - https://cthoms1993.github.io/ThomsonTravel/

 ## Testing
 The site was tested locally and on GITHUB pages using Chrome development tools.